10 years later, crossing where bus and train collided largely unchanged | CBC News

 5 recommendations

-The TSB issued five recommendations stemming from its investigation, four of which were aimed at Transport Canada, which was urged to implement the following:
+The TSB issued five recommendations stemming from its investigation.
+Four were aimed at Transport Canada, which was urged to implement the following:

 - Comprehensive guidelines governing the installation and use of in-vehicle video monitor displays.